Project-Dark-Horse/EliteAideFrontend/README.md

 │
 ├── feature/     // features
 │   └── (development of the user profile page)
+|
+├── api-handling/     // features
+│   └── (api and functionality)
 │
 ├── bugfix/  // bugs and errors
 │   └── (fix for issue #1245, related to button click)